ahmetugsuz/Finland_Bus_Routes/README.md

 In case you notice any disruptions in data updates, you have the flexibility to manually restart the application or application image (`app.py`) while keeping the database operational.
 This robust error-handling mechanism ensures uninterrupted data acquisition, contributing to a reliable and responsive service.

 This feature allows you to maintain the flow of information and data integrity, even when troubleshooting or addressing application errors.
 It offers a seamless user experience and reliability in accessing up-to-the-minute bus data across Finland.

+Please note that due to the geocode policy, inactivity or long periods of inactivity may lead to a TimeoutError in the app.
+If this occurs, you can resolve it by simply restarting the 'app.py' script.
+To prevent such errors, consider sending periodic requests to the geocode service or stopping the application when it's not actively in use, ensuring a smoother and more reliable user experience.

 ### Contributing <a name="contributing"></a>